 ANNEX C - CSC Charter 17

-ANNEX D – Process and Schedule 23
+ANNEX D - Process and Schedule 23

+ANNEX E – Summary Public Comments 25

 Executive Summary

 The Customer Standing Committee (CSC) was established on 1 October 2016.
 It performs the operational oversight previously performed by the United States Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the Internet Assigned Names Authority (IANA) naming functions.
 The mission of the CSC is to ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.